000600/DRCNN/README.md

 ## The Model
 I found the neural network had consistent test and validation accuracies of around 94% and an AUC of around 98% after I tuned various hyperparameters, but I am sure higher accuracies are possible.

+## The Dataset

+## Libraries

+## Disclaimer
+I do not endorse or encourage the use of my work in any actual medical practice.